-GTCHS Dress Code for "out of uniform" Reward Days:
+GTCHS Dress Code for Reward Days:

-- All pants/shorts must be worn at the waist. - F Jeggings/leggings must be worn with a shirt that is mid-thigh or longer. - Clothing that displays profanity, is provocative, reveals undergarments, or has suggestive phrases or advertisements is not permitted. - Hats/sunglasses may not be worn in the building. - Skirts may not be shorter than 3 inches above the knee (the length of your ID). - ₱ Shorts must be at least mid-thigh or longer. - F Jeans/pants with holes in them must not reveal visible skin. - SPECIAL EVENT DRESS GUIDELINES: Dresses may not be shorter than three inches above the knee; revealing necklines are not permitted.
+- All pants/shorts must be worn at the waist. - Jeggings/leggings may be worn with tops that come to the top of the thigh; the top must completely cover the 360 area between the natural waistline and the top of the thigh. - Clothing that displays profanity, is provocative, reveals undergarments, or has suggestive phrases or advertisements is not permitted. - Hats/sunglasses may not be worn in the building. - Skirts may not be shorter than 3 inches above the knee (the length of your ID). - Shorts must be at least mid-thigh or longer. - Jeans/pants with holes in them must not reveal visible skin. - SPECIAL EVENT DRESS GUIDELINES: Dresses may not be shorter than three inches above the knee; revealing necklines are not permitted.
 Sagging pants falling below the waistline are not permitted.
 Individual detailed dress guidelines will be communicated to students and parents via email prior to the event.

 Administration will make final judgment, interpretations, and changes regarding dress code issues.
+Students are not permitted to remain in class with dress code violations.
 Repeated non-compliance with dress code will be interpreted as insubordination and disciplined accordingly.